Every home seller at some point wonders “do open houses sell homes”?

 There certainly is a chance a bona fide buyer can come through.
-But in my experience they are the smallest segment of people who show up to an open house.
-Serious buyer are working with agents and are scheduling showings the minute a home comes on the market.
+But in my experience, they are the smallest segment of people who show up to an open house.
+Serious buyers are working with agents and are scheduling showings the minute a home comes on the market.
 They are not waiting for an open house.

 Safety Concerns of Open Houses

 Of course, safety should be a concern as in recent years we have read about burglars using open houses to case a home or an agent has been killed at an open house.

 Your agent should have safety measures in place to protect themselves.
 As a homeowner make sure you remove all valuables and medications from your home during open houses to prevent theft.

 Statistically, Do Homes Sell at Open Houses?